queilawithaQ/documentation/_general/integrations/ghostinspector.md

 ---
-title: Using Ghost Inspector And Codeship For UI And Browser Testing
+title: Using Ghost Inspector And CodeShip For UI And Browser Testing
 shortTitle: Ghost Inspector Browser Testing
 menus:
   general/integrations: